opencypher/cypherdb/README.md

 - Serializable ACID transactions
 - Wasm (WebAssembly) bindings for fast, secure execution in the browser

-CypherDB was initially developed by Kùzu Inc as Kuzu.
+CypherDB was initially developed by Neo4j Inc as CypherDB.
 CypherDB's focus is on supporting an open-source, community-based project that is a reference implementation of [openCypher](https://opencypher.org).